Fungus - including Mold and Yeasts

 Dried Shiitakes are generally sold as "dried black mushroom" or

-color with deep crackling on the top surface is sold at very high prices,
+in color with deep crackling on the top surface is sold at very high

-often in windowed gift boxes.
-Shiitakes, along with some other mushrooms
+prices, often in windowed gift boxes.
+Shiitakes, along with some other

-have been found to have significant antitumor and antivirus properties.
+mushrooms have been found to have significant antitumor and antivirus

 Details and Cooking.

 The grower calls these "Silky Mushroom" to describe the texture when cooked.
-This name is suboptimal, because it is in use for another "Silky Mushroom".
-The texture and flavor of that one is not well described because persons who sampled them were too distracted by the business of dying.
+This name is suboptimal, because the name is also in use for another "Silky Mushroom".
+The texture and flavor of that one is not well described because persons who sampled them were too distracted by the business of dying to provide a coherent report.
 These are not fatal, and may, in fact, be dried Namekos.
-They are from north eastern China and were obtained forom a large Asian market in Los Angeles.
+They are from north eastern China and were obtained from a large Asian market in Los Angeles.

-[Bamboo Fungus, Bamboo Heart, Maiden's Veil, Veiled Lady;
+Bamboo Heart, Maiden's Veil, Veiled Lady; Dictyophora indusiata]

-texture that holds up well to cooking and a mesh structure that holds light
+crunchy texture that holds up well to cooking, and the mesh structure

-sauces and broth flavors extremely well.
-Use them in soups, stews and other
+holds light sauces and broth flavors extremely well.
+Use them in soups,

-light liquidy dishes where they are attractively suspended (the photo
+stews and other light liquidy dishes where they are attractively

 Straw Mushrooms -